Disciplinary Action Procedures for University Support Staff

-- A department requesting a decision-making leave day for an employee shall contact the Associate Vice President of the Division of Human Resources in writing, outlining a) previous counseling sessions, b) verbal and written reminders, and c) the problems that continue.
-If approved, the Associate Vice President of the Division of Human Resources will notify the employee in writing of the date for the decision-making leave as well as when, where, and to whom the employee should report upon return from leave.
+- A department requesting a decision-making leave day for an employee shall contact the Human Resources, Director of Employee Relations in writing, outlining a) previous counseling sessions, b) verbal and written reminders, and c) the problems that continue.
+If approved, the Human Resources, Director of Employee Relations will notify the employee in writing of the date for the decision-making leave as well as when, where, and to whom the employee should report upon return from leave.

-- The employee may appeal the decision to the Associate Vice President of the Division of Human Resources and/or the K-State Classified Employee Peer Review Committee (PRC); not, however, to the State Civil Service Board.
+- The employee may appeal the decision to the Human Resources, Director of Employee Relations to request an appeal hearing by the K-State University Support Staff Peer Review Committee (PRC).
 An employee seeking a meeting to discuss the disciplinary action may be accompanied by an advocate.

 - Demotion or Dismissal

-- Departments requesting demotion or dismissal of an employee must request the action in writing to the Associate Vice President of the Division of Human Resources.
+- Departments requesting demotion or dismissal of an employee must request the action in writing to the Human Resources, Director of Employee Relations.
 The letter should include why the action is being requested, what prior steps were taken to correct the situation, and any other pertinent documentation and information.
-The Associate Vice President of the Division of Human Resources will review the request and notify the department of the decision.
+The Human Resources, Director of Employee Relations will review the request and notify the department of the decision.